ansontsun/inzt/content/projects/fpga-clarinet-simulator.md

 {{< figure src="/assets/FPGA_Clarinet_Simulator/FPGA_Clarinet_Simulator_Key_Press.png" caption="Figure 2.
 Key press visualization.">}}

 ## Recording & Playback
-The simulator is capable to "record" the notes played by storing the audio snippets into on-board memory, for playback or deletion later on.
+The simulator is capable of "recording" the notes played by storing the audio snippets into on-board memory, for playback or deletion later on.
 To assist with more challenging music pieces, an animated metronome is built-in.
 The user is informed of each process ongoing through the dynamically-rendered GUI displayed on the VGA screen.

 {{< figure src="/assets/FPGA_Clarinet_Simulator/FPGA_Clarinet_Simulator_Recording_Playback.png" caption="Figure 3.
 Playback and metronome in action.">}}